-Ricky Ponting of Australia is the second front runner but his one day form seems to have dipped in recent times while aging Sri Lankan opener = Sanath Jayasuriya, man with 28 centuries, has retired.
+Ricky Ponting of Australia is the second front runner but his one day form dipped before he retired from all formats while aging Sri Lankan opener = Sanath Jayasuriya, man with 28 centuries, is long time off international arena.

 Sourav Ganguly was another prolific century maker in the format but he quit after 22 while Herschelle Gibbs holds the record most centuries in one day matches for South Africa but he too is past his prime.

 Interesting is the presence of Chris Gayle, man with maximum tons by a West Indies batsman (going past 18 by Brian Lara).
 Gayle may have had chances of challenging Tendulkar's record in five years time but he's lost in some battle with WICB.